department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/secondary-claim.md

 <div class="va-introtext">

 Sometimes, a disability related to your military service (called service connected) can cause another disability—or make worse a disability that you already have.
-Even if this other disability isn’t service connected, you can file a secondary claim for added disability benefits.
-[File a claim now](/disability-benefits/apply/).
+Even if this other disability isn’t service connected, you can file a secondary claim for added disability benefits. <br> [File a claim now](/disability-benefits/apply/).

 </div>